ninjakx/covid_dash/README.md

 ## Acknowledgement:
 Special thanks to [Gordon](https://stackoverflow.com/users/676195/gordon) who helped me clearing my doubts and queries with a great explanation.

-Note: There may be some bugs which is overlooked by me.
-Being a non web dev. this is the best I can do :blush:

 ![demo](https://raw.githubusercontent.com/ninjakx/corona_dash/master/cdash.gif)

+Note: There may be some bugs which are overlooked by me.
+Being a non web dev this is the best I can do :blush:

 ### Feel free to contribute.